 Generating thoroughly tested, bug-free code can be costly, time-consuming, and challenging.
 But it doesn't have to be.
-For nearly 20 years, we have been singularly focused on providing offshore and nearshore QA orthogonal array testing that consistently exceeds our customers’ expectations, generating the highest customer satisfaction scores in the industry.
+For nearly 20 years, we have been singularly focused on providing offshore and nearshore QA regression testing that consistently exceeds our customers’ expectations, generating the highest customer satisfaction scores in the industry.

 By concentrating on solving our customers' biggest outsourcing challenges:

 - Rapid onboarding due to our extensive training programs